 article the might indicate only one purpose, whereas use of the article a might indicate more than one purpose.

-on the church at this point in his epistle, I am inclined to go with a purpose of the ages.
-Simply stated, there is a
+the church at this point in his epistle, I am inclined to go with a purpose of the ages.
+Simply stated, there is a purpose

-purpose for the ecclesia , and this purpose is connected with the ages to come (from the Cross), not the ones that
+for the ecclesia , and this purpose is connected with the ages to come (from the cross), not the ones that have gone

-However, to get to the fulfillment of His purpose, which actually comes at the consummation of the ages, God has
+to get to the fulfillment of His purpose, which actually comes at the consummation of the ages, God has a purpose

-a purpose for the ecclesia , and this purpose is to be made known to the principalities and authorities in the
+for the ecclesia , and this purpose is to be made known to the principalities and authorities in the heavenlies.
+God

-view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ ,
+a view to an administration suitable to the fullness of the times, that is, the summing up of all things in Christ,

 things in the heavens and things on the earth.
 (Ephesians 1:9-10 NASB)